 - Unfair or deceptive business practices and compensation

 Victims of intellectual property infringement or related misconduct should contact an attorney as soon as possible.
-Our lawyers specialize in cases like these and can help you recover damages for lost profits, royalty payments, and, in some circumstances, treble damages.
+Our lawyers specialize in cases like these and can help you recover damages for lost profits, royalty payments, and, in some circumstances, treble (triple) damages.

 Investment Losses and Securities Fraud

-The Business Trial Group’s Atlanta securities attorneys represent investors and shareholders who have been damaged due to the negligence and fraud of stockbrokers, advisors, and other professionals in the world of finance.
+The Business Trial Group’s Atlanta securities attorneys represent investors and shareholders who have been damaged due to the negligence and fraud of stockbrokers, advisers, and other professionals in the world of finance.
 We’ve helped clients file securities lawsuits for various forms of misconduct, including breaches of fiduciary duties, unauthorized trading, unsuitable investments, churning of brokerage accounts, margin claims, and securities fraud.

 Legal Malpractice and Professional Liability

-Our Atlanta legal malpractice and professional liability attorneys have recovered millions of dollars for clients that have been damaged by the errors of their attorneys, accountants, and insurance brokers.
+Our Atlanta legal malpractice and professional liability attorneys have recovered millions of dollars for clients who have been damaged by the errors of their attorneys, accountants, and insurance brokers.
 An attorney commits legal malpractice by failing to exercise due care in handling your case or legal matter, resulting in substantial harm.
 Examples of legal malpractice include: